 Proposition 9

-Under the manipulation by both firms and platform governance, both firms will choose to manipulate (i.e. and ) when and .
+Under the scenario of manipulation by both firms and platform governance, both firms will choose to manipulate (i.e., and , respectively) when and .

-As analyzed in Propositions 1 and 5, once one firm engages in manipulation, the other firm must also engage in manipulation to avoid incurring losses.
-That is because, in a competitive environment, any firm that refrains from manipulation risks losing market share.
-Once a firm discovers that its competitor is engaging in manipulation, it will likely choose to manipulate to optimize its market position.
+As analyzed in Propositions 1 and 5, once a firm decides to engage in review manipulation, the other firm must also engage in manipulation to avoid incurring losses.
+This is because, in a competitive environment, any firm that refrains from manipulation risks losing market share.
+Once a firm discovers that its competitor is engaging in manipulation, it will likely choose to also engage in manipulation to optimize its market position.
 This is especially true when there is no governance, as it implies that manipulation will not be punished or weakened by filtering algorithms.

 Platform governance